TheSilvered/nest/docs/stdlib/iterator_utilities_library.md

 `[iterator: Str|Array|Vector|Iter, start: Int?, step: Int?, invert_order: Bool?] @enumerate -> Iter`

-**Return value**:
+**Returns:**

-Returns a 2-element array where the first element is the object returned by the `iterator` and the second is the index of the current iteration.
+A 2-element array where the first element is the object returned by the `iterator` and the second is the index of the current iteration.
 When `invert_order` is set to a truthy value the first element is the object and the second the iteration count.

 `start` by default is set to `0` and `step` to `1` but this behaviour can be changed by passing the additional arguments.

 If `iterator` is a `Str`, `Array` or `Vector` it is automatically casted to an `Iter`.

-**Example**:
+**Example:**

 ```nest
 |#| 'stditutil.nest' = itu